 How the portions of the kingdom are divided plays no further part in the story.
-Kent merely insinuates in III,i that there could be "something deeper" (F, 1637) in the rift between the dukes than their "snuffes and packings" (F, 1635), i.e., a brewing rebellion.
+Kent merely insinuates in III, i that there could be "something deeper" (F, 1637) in the rift between the dukes than their "snuffes and packings" (F, 1635), i.e., a brewing rebellion.
 What is important are the conclusions the audience draws from seeing 1) how much bigger Lear's love is for his youngest daughter, and 2) how Edmund's plan of action is shaped by the plot.
-It is in his role as map-bearer that he first encounters Goneril and Regan (and they him), whose feelings of rejection by their father he knows from his own experience.
-The three "villains" can rightly be considered kindred spirits.
-They share a common bond of not being loved equally by their fathers.

-A born seducer, Edmund knows that he has aroused their interest, as he does Kent's, and consequently takes bold steps in the next scene to undo his brother and his father.
 In Aspects of the Novel, E. M. Forster argues that instead of merely revealing random events that occur within a text (as "story" does), plot emphasizes causality between these events.
 "We have defined a story as a narrative of events arranged in their time-sequence.
 A plot is also a narrative of events, the emphasis falling on causality.
 'The king died and then the queen died,' is a story.
 'The king died, and then the queen died of grief' is a plot.
 The time-sequence is preserved, but the sense of causality overshadows it."